Skip to content

 kde = KDERecord.model_validate(raw)

-# In production: publish to message queue or async worker pool
+# In production: publish to the async worker pool / message queue.

 logger.info(